tigrulyaa/stepik_course/README.md

 # stepik_course

-This is a repo with some homeworks from autotest course
+This is a repo with homeworks 2.1 and 2.2 from autotest stepik course